What's in a website? And what system should I choose?

 From our testing, Joomla is the faster of the two - often as much as a couple of seconds quicker to load, as Wordpress has a slightly higher technical overhead, making it slower to build a page before delivering it to the user.

 For most small business sites, either will be excellent.
-If you want blog functionality, then Wordpress will be the better option, as it has all the blogging functionality built in as standard, which in Joomla is a bit more complicated to set up.
+If you want mainly blog functionality, then Wordpress will be the better option, as all the blogging functionality is deployed as standard, which in Joomla is a bit more complicated to set up.

 Pages are 'static' pages, and by default can't be organised by category or tags, which for larger sites can quickly become unwieldy to manage.
 There are plugins to help overcome this, but these are workarounds to deal with a fundamental limitation of the Wordpress core system.